| 1 | initial version | |

 I have installed askbot experimentally on Amazon EC2, both of which I'm new to.
 On EC2 there's a feature called "Elastic IP" that assigns static IP to its virtual machine instance.
-When I start running askbot by following command WITHOUT using Elastic IP, I can access to my askbot via browser by using WAN IP.
+When I start running askbot by following command WITHOUT using Elastic IP (meaning I used the IP dynamically assigned by EC2 at that moment), I can access to my askbot via browser by using WAN IP.

 sudo python manage.py runserver `hostname -i`:8008